-Lesson Plan and Reflection Rubric

-Components Points Comments/Feedback

-The lesson plan desig n demonstrates 0-10

-a strong understandir ng of: pts

-The diversity and

-backgrounds of ELS

-Applicable strategies to

-shelter English instruction

-and for English language

-development

-The principles and theories of

-second language acquisition

-and literacy and academic

-language development as

-discussed in class and found

-in readings

-The lesson plan: 0-10

-Effectively and creatively pts.

-addresses the needs of ELs at

-various proficiency levels

-Is clearly and appropriately

-aligned with standards

-Builds connections to prior

-learning and activities

-Uses resources and materials

-that are appropriate and

-include language adaptations

-for diverse learners

-More than one effective formative 0-10

-assessment is employed to determine pts

-ELs learning

-Assessments assess learning at more

-than two proficiency levels (as

-appropriate)

-Self-assessment exhibits a deep level 0-15

-of analysis and personal reflection on pts

-teacher implementation and student

-performance during the strategy

-implementation

-Overall writing has few to no 0-5

-typos, spelling or grammatical points

-errors

-Ideas are clearly

-communicated

-Score: Comments:
+Name.
+Lesson Plan and Reflection Rubric Components Points Comments/Feedback Applicable stra instruction and development The principles acquisition and demonstrates a strong nd backgrounds of ELS tegies to shelter English d for English language and theories of second language d literacy and academic language as discussed in class and found in 0-10 pts The lesson plan: Effectively and of ELs at variou Is clearly and a standards Builds connect activities Uses resources creatively addresses the needs us proficiency levels ppropriately aligned with ions to prior learning and s and materials that are id include language adaptations mers 0-10 pts.
+More than one effective formative assessment is employed to determine ELs learning Assessments assess learning at more than two proficiency levels (as appropriate) 0-10 pts Self-assessment exhibits a deep level of analysis and personal reflection on teacher implementation and student performance during the strategy implementation 0-15 pts Overall writing has few to no typos, spelling or grammatical errors Ideas are clearly communicated 0-5 points Score: Comments:

-Recording of lesson and Reflection
+Recording of Lesson and Reflection (25%)